jianmin-chen/officehours/README.md

 ## What it does

 It's as simple as it sounds: office hours for inboxes.
 Users can choose a time, and people will only be able to message them during this time.
 OfficeHour will notify the user if anybody messages them during these hours.
-The more important thing is that it's divided into groups, so users will also be able to send out public service announcements to everyone in a group while also privately chatting with each person in the group: the organization has already been done for them!
+The more important thing is that it's divided into groups, so the organization has already been done for them!
 And because it utilizes the concept of office hours, users won't need to worry about catching up to unread emails when they're not at work or when they aren't available on OfficeHours.

 ## How I built it